 Technology is a key tool in your professional development, and that's where CareerBuilder comes in.
 Thousands of employers post their open roles on our job boards.
 To take full advantage of everything CareerBuilder has to offer, create an account, add your resume and get yourself in that network of companies, so you can apply quickly and put your resume right at the fingertips of hiring managers who are searching for talent.

 Now that you’ve put yourself out there to be easily found by recruiters and hiring managers, use the filters and search functions on that job board to see the right roles for you.

 Filter by employment type.
 This goes back to the first point – what job schedule or workload are you looking for?
-Whether it’s seasonal, work from home or fulltime, select what you need to find the perfect job.
+Whether it’s seasonal, work from home or full-time, select what you need to find the perfect job.

 Filter by pay.
 If you have a goal or minimum salary or hourly wage you need to make, include that as part of your search.
 More and more employers are including pay in the description to save time for both recruiters and job seekers.
 In fact, some states have passed laws requiring hiring managers to share salary information with candidates.

 Filter by application type.
 Whether you want to manage each detail of a multi-step application or are comfortable with a 1-click easy apply to jobs, you should look for roles that meet your job-hunting needs.